berndruecker/zeebe-camunda-dmn/README.md

-# zb-dmn-extension
+# Simple Worker that can process DMN as part of Zeebe Workflows
 Zeebe task worker for DMN.
-It uses the Camunda DMN engine to evaluate decisions.
+It uses the Camunda DMN to evaluate decisions.
 The decisions are read from local directory.

 * register for tasks of type 'DMN'
 * required task header 'decisionRef' => id of the decision to evaluate
-* completes task with payload 'result' which contains the complete decision result
+* completes task with payload 'dmn-result' which contains the complete decision result

 ```xml
 <bpmn:serviceTask id="decisionTask" name="Eval DMN decision">